-The Yale University Library has been collecting Chinese language materials for well over 160 years.
+The Yale University Library has been collecting Chinese language materials for about 170 years.
 Six titles of traditional stitch-bound Chinese texts were deposited to Yale in 1849, when the College Library became the first academic institution in the United States to collect Chinese books.
 The early acquisitions of Chinese books were mainly arranged for the Yale Library by missionary printer, scholar, and diplomat Samuel Wells Williams (1812-1884), who was Yale’s inaugural professor of Chinese language and literature.
 Yung Wing 容閎 (1828-1912), Yale Class of 1854 and the first Chinese student to graduate from an American college, gave his personal library to his alma mater.
 Yung Wing’s major donations in 1878 and 1911 laid the foundation of the Chinese collection.

 The collection has also received valuable donations from prominent scholars including the personal collections of Professors Arthur Frederick Wright and Mary Clabaugh Wright, and the state gift of 1,346 books from President Hu Jintao 胡锦涛 of the People’s Republic of China upon his 2006 visit to Yale.
 Yale’s Chinese collection is one of the largest and finest collections in North America.
 The strengths of the collection are in literature, language, history, archaeology, art history, religion, and the social sciences.